renatocassino/populate-mysql-db/README.md

 =================

 This class populate the table in database with random values.
-In same cases we need to view an application with data and this class solve this problema.
+In some cases, we need to view an application with data and this class solve this problem.

 Requirements
 -----------